 Project WILD's state coordinators and their facilitators (who are trained to lead workshops) conduct workshops (usually six hours long) for educators within their state.
-The Project WILD K-12 Curriculum and Activity Guide, the Project WILD Aquatic K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife are provided to those who participate in Project WILD Educator workshops.
+The Project WILD K-12 Curriculum and Activity Guide, the Aquatic WILD K-12 Curriculum and Activity Guide, and Science and Civics: Sustaining Wildlife are provided to those who participate in Project WILD Educator workshops.

 At these lively and engaging professional workshops, participants are introduced to Project WILD materials, activities, and strategies.
 Through hands-on practice, educators gain the experience and confidence needed to work with their students and to integrate Project WILD into their teaching.